GreyHak/dsp-drone-clearing/README.md

 ## Change Log
 ### v1.2.8
+ - Fixed a bug which was making the drones mine too fast, 4 times faster in the later game.
+The speed was correct early game.
  - Added config setting to slow the drones down when they're clearing.
 ### v1.2.7
  - Bug fixed with disabling plugin while off a planet in open space.